brwilkinson/AzureDeploymentFramework/docs/README.md

 #### This project is currently in Preview. [[ADF Source]](https://github.com/brwilkinson/AzureDeploymentFramework)
 - If you have previously forked this project, I recommend to pull in recent commits [Mar 2023]
   - The project setup steps have been streamlined.
+  - Automatic network setup.
+  - Advanced template capabilities around Zero Trust.

 * * *